felixjoshuabenson/felixjoshuabenson/README.md

 - **LinkedIn**: [Felix Joshua Benson](https://linkedin.com/in/felix-joshua-benson-2a9547146/)
 - **Email**: [joshuafelix801@gmail.com](mailto:joshuafelix801@gmail.com)

 If you are interested in collaborating or discussing mobile development, feel free to reach out.
-I am excited to explore innovative solutions in healthcare, education, and more.
+I am open to exploring innovative solutions in healthcare, education, and more.

 "Great apps begin with great teams.
-Let's shape the future together!
+Let's collaborate and shape the future together!
 ![Clounote Screenshot](https://github.com/user-attachments/assets/e2801587-6197-4637-b3a4-3e8d2bd04ddc)